Greenville, North Carolina Therapists

 • Teen Pregnancy: The teen pregnancy rate in Pitt County in 2013 was 29.8 per 1,000 girls aged 15 to 19.
 The national rate is 22.3.
 Teen pregnancy can result in poverty, depression, lack of education, and minimal job prospects.

-• Culture: Approximately 50 percent of Greenville’s population is non-white.
+• Culture: Approximately 50% of Greenville’s population is non-white.
 More minorities tend to go without adequate mental health care than whites.

 Availability of Mental Health Resources in Greenville